mzjb/DeepH-pack/README.md

 dataset of small structures that have close chemical bonding environment with the target large-scale material systems.
 Therefore, the first step of a DeepH study is to perform the DFT calculation on the above dataset to get the DFT Hamiltonian matrices with the localized basis.
-The DeepH-pack supports DFT results made by ABACUS, OpenMX or FHI-aims and will support SIESTA soon.
+DeepH-pack supports DFT results made by ABACUS, OpenMX or FHI-aims and will support SIESTA and HONPAS soon.

 For more information, see the [documentation](https://deeph-pack.readthedocs.io/en/latest/dataset/dataset.html).